How to configure an MFA-enabled service account

 6. Provide a name for the policy.

-7. Click Users and groups option.
+7. In the Users section, click the Select users and groups option.

 8. Select the Exclude tab.